 In general, Connor Mill-Built Homes can build a catalog home from foundation through finish for $225-$250 per square foot with nice amenities.
 While builder costs can vary from state to state, we can help estimate the total cost for your home by providing you with a Complete Home Quote that includes estimates for everything from foundation to finish painting.
 There are many factors that affect total costs such as site conditions, types of heating and plumbing systems chosen and level of interior finish desired.

 We are committed to working with you through the design process, and can make changes to any of our catalog homes (with the exception of the Simple Classics, which are designed to be built as shown), or design a custom home.
 To learn more about our design services, contact us through the 'Connect' page on our website, or call us at (802)-377-6900.

 Each client who has placed a Design Retainer or Deposit will be assigned a project architect.
-After an initial design consultation, which can be in person or over the phone, your project architect will be in touch via phone, email, fax and/or mail to work with you on your plans.
+After an initial design consultation, which can be in person or over the phone, your architectural designer will be in touch via phone, email or mail to work with you on your plans.
 You may want to bring or send sketches, photographs, magazine tear-sheets, or any other information that you think will help demonstrate your wishes.

 For vernaculars or styles not found in our catalog, we are happy to work directly with you.
 We have a talented design team with experience in vernaculars such as Southern Colonial, Craftsman/Bungalow, Colonial Revival, Mid-Atlantic Styles, Shingle Style and others.
 To initiate a project, we can schedule a time to meet or talk on the phone and the placement of a Design Retainer is all you need to get started.